KenLauLab/pCreode/README.md

     -       python-igraph (python_igraph-0.7.1.post6-cp27-none-win_amd64.whl)
 3.       pip install pcreode

 You will still need to manually download the [juypter notebook]() and example [data file]() from the folders above to be able to run the tutorial.
-Simply right click on the download button and select "Save link as...".